 |Capacity||Single seat, twin synchronised Vickers machine guns.
 Provision for the carriage of additional underwing guns below the lower wing.|

 |Maximum Speed||190 mph (Mercury IIA)|

-Nil; aircraft scrapped in 1935, following completion of Aquila I engine trials.
+None - only aircraft scrapped in 1935, following completion of Bristol Aquila I engine trials.